DrowsySaturn/Ethics-game-engine/README.md

-# Ethics-game-framework
+# Ethics game engine
-A really easy to use game framework wrote in Java.
+A really easy to use game engine wrote in Java.

 Screenshots from the demo game: